XiaohangZhan/dist-framework/README.md

 With this framework, your can:

-* Customize your algorithm for any purpose.
+* High extensibility: customize your algorithm for any purpose.
-* High-efficiency distributed training, testing, feature extraction.
+* High-efficiency distributed training, validation, evaluation, feature extraction.
 * Warmlup learning rate in multiple steps.
 *